hfjooste/UltimateStarterKit/docs/characteranimationinstance.md

 	<li><a href="../logger">Logger</a>: Used to log useful information to help you debug any issues you might experience</li>
 </ul>

+## Animation Montages
+The animation blueprint contains a <code>USK</code> slot that can be used to play animation montages

 ## API Reference
 ### Properties
 <table>